 Twitter provides anopportunity for athletes to reach a large audience, as evidencedby Cristiano Ronaldo's 69.7 million followers and Serena Williams10.6 million.
 Hambrick et al. (2010) suggest that Twitter communications may be quite different from mainstream sport communications.
 Rather than sanitized, impersonalcommunications about the latest game filtered through a team's public relationsdepartment, professional athletes' tweets tend to be more direct and address topics in and beyond sport.

 This study sought to explore the self-presentation strategies used by professional sports people in the Twitter setting and discern possible differences betweengenders.
-Five clusters were developed to help view athletebehaviour on Twitter.
-Significant difference wasfound in terms of the number of followers each gender were able to attract, as well asthe influence athletes have established, with male athletes enjoyingsizeable advantages in both cases.The clusters that emerged from this research showed that while there are obvious similarities in the content of tweets there is also a difference in the content that falls along gender lines.
+Five clusters were developed, based on the tweets of…. to help view athletebehaviour on Twitter.
+Significant difference wasfound in terms of the number of followers each gender was able to attract, as well asthe influence athletes have established, with male athletes enjoyingsizeable advantages in both cases.The clusters that emerged from this research showed that while there are obvious similarities in the content of tweets there is also a difference in the content that falls along gender lines.
 Male athletes tweeted about sport, sports related activities (e.g. photo-shoots and interviews) as well as addressing family themes.
-Female athletes also tweeted about these areas but they also tweeted about other themes.
+Female athletes also tweeted about these areas but they also tweeted about other themes.that were specific to them, these included: X, Y, Z.

 Relationship between results and hypothesis or research question